huditech/lag-metrics-sample/README.md

 ./deploy.sh
 ```

-This has the advantage that it automatically created the `.env` file for the client (see below)
+This has the advantage that it automatically created the `.env` file for the client (see below).

-## Example Client
+You will be prompted for an email address where the alert notifications should be sent to.

+## Send and receive messages

 The `client` folder contain a Javascript client to produce messages
 to Event Hub in order to trigger the alert.
 To use it, either use the `.env` file